PARAGRAPH SUMMARY OF

 John is the last of the four “biographies” of Jesus in the Bible.
 Different from the others, John opens his book with symbolism.
-Many people believe that Gospel of John is the best of the four biographies for New Christians and we recommend reading Gospel of John first.
+Many people believe that the Gospel of John is the best of the four biographies for New Christians and we recommend reading the Gospel of John first.

 A new believer should always start reading the Bible in the first four books of the New Testament, called the Gospels.
 The book of John is especially easy to understand.
 A good place for a new believer to start is the "Gospel of John".
-If you're looking to take a first step in reading God's Word, our 5 minutes a day 21-day Book of John Challenge is for you here.
+If you're looking to take the first step in reading God's Word, our 5 minutes a day 21-day Book of John Challenge is for you here.
 Or we highly recommend our Gospel of John 15 minutes a day - 21 day Book of John Challenge sent once a day by email learn more here.

 Acts, whose full title is “Acts of the Apostles,” describes the adventures of the 11 apostles that remain after Jesus’ resurrection.
 This wonderful book starts out with the apostles picking a twelfth “apostle” to replace Judas, who committed suicide after betraying Jesus.
 Christ later shows the world who He wanted as the twelfth apostle—an unlikely Christian-hater named Saul.

 Acts – 28 Chapters

 PAULINE EPISTLES (Next 13 Bible Books)